drforbin/decwar/utexas/readme.md

 https://en.wikipedia.org/wiki/Decwar#Original_versions Version 1.0 of DECWAR was released in August 1978.
 The university would make copies available on tape for the nominal fee of $50, and it soon appeared on PDP-10s around the world.
 The greatly updated 2.0 was released in July 1979, and another major version, 2.3, on 20 November 1981. concerning the [utexas center for american history](https://briscoecenter.org/) catalog items and

-### utexas library catalog item v2.2

-[v2.2](https://repositories.lib.utexas.edu/items/1aa48343-09ab-4b3b-a9f2-e2e525074a4d), files migrated from a Decus magnetic tape, and include only binary executables. [june 3, 1980 v2.2 utexas](decwar22-utexas.md) player instructions. eighteen playable ships, what this correspondent experienced at the southwest texas state university computation center, san marcos texas, circa 1983 and 1984
+utexas brisco center for american history catalog item [v2.2](https://repositories.lib.utexas.edu/items/1aa48343-09ab-4b3b-a9f2-e2e525074a4d) has files migrated from a Decus magnetic tape, including a 'patched' binary executable. no source code. here's the instructions a utexas player saw [june 3, 1980 v2.2 utexas](decwar22-utexas.md). eighteen playable ships, this is also what players at the southwest texas state university computation center, san marcos texas, saw circa 1983 and 1984

                  Federation ships               Empire ships
                  ----------------               ------------